 On the other hand, the stocks cannot continue to rise at 2020 levels indefinitely.
 After all, the company is now the 8th largest on the NASDAQ in terms of market capitalisation – with a current valuation of over $340.
 To put this into perspective, the only companies on the NASDAQ that are worth more than Nvidia is Alphabet (two listings), Tesla, Facebook, Amazon, Microsoft, and Apple.

 Ultimately, this is why you need to explore the good and bad points of a stock before making an investment.
-To help you along the way, below you will find a range of considerations that you need to make before you buy Nvidia shares.
+To help you along the way, below you will find a range of considerations that you need to make before you buy this metaverse stock.

 Nvidia has Defied the Pandemic